nebuly-ai/optimate/apps/accelerate/chatllama/README.md

   python artifacts/generate_actor_dataset.py
   ```

-  ⚠️ Note that this command will require a subscription to OpenAI.
+  > :warning: Note that this command will require a subscription to OpenAI.
 Generating the full dataset with `davinci-003` could cost approximately ~200$.
+  >
+  > :warning: Please if using the OpenAI's API be aware of OpenAI's terms of use stating that is is forbidden to "use the Services to develop foundation models or other large scale models that compete with OpenAI".

   Alternatively, you can generate the dataset for free using 🤗 tranformers as described in the section [Supported models](#supported-models).
   </details>